JaimeLynSchatz/notes/README.md

 Yes, still haven't tackled that yak, but there's always room for more!

 @jovansn0w @CodeNewbies @onemonthedu @mattangriffel In the SQL replace 'CREATE TABLE tbl_name' with 'CREATE TABLE IF NOT EXISTS tbl_name'

+That single line would have helped so much.
+I expect to use it a lot in the near future.